ethyca/fides/docs/fides/docs/tutorial/pass.md

 Evaluation passed!
 ```

-The Fidesctl policy evaluation passes!
+The fidesctl policy evaluation passes!

 ## Check Your Progress